 Making the gnocchi sardi

 Any shape will work for this sauce but check out my recipe for hand rolled gnocchi sardi.
 It is one of the easiest pasta shapes to make and is relatively quick too.
-It is made from a durum wheat which gives a fantastic chew which I love!
-This shape is also perfect with any of my butter sauces.Print
+It is made with my semolina pasta dough and has a fantastic chew which I love!